-District 25 offers a comprehensive benefits package to full-time/job-share employees.
-There is no waiting period for coverage; you are eligible on your first date of employment.
+District 25 offers a comprehensive benefits package to full-time/job-share and part time certified/licensed (.5 FTE or greater) employees.
+There is no waiting period for coverage; you are eligible on your first day of work.

 Open Enrollment is held once a year – usually in November.
 During this open enrollment period, you may enroll, change plans and/or add dependents.
-You cannot make any changes outside of the open enrollment period unless you have a qualifying "life change" event.
-You have 30 days from the effective date of the life event to make changes.
+You cannot make any changes outside of the open enrollment period unless you have a qualifying "life change" event and you have 30 days from the effective date of the life event to make the changes.